bsv-blockchain/message-box-server/backend/DEPLOYING.md

 ```
 ________________________________________
 ### Deployment with LARS
-This overlay service is meant to be plugged into LARS using deployment-info.json.
+This overlay service is meant to be plugged into LARS using deployment-info.json configuration file.
 **Step 1:** Install and Run LARS
 Follow setup instructions for LARS:
 ```bash